Staircase Design Guidelines

 The winder is the angled stairs; they have minimum tread, therefore, less walking space.

-Staircase Design Guidelines
+Staircase Design Guidelines & Considerations

 Size

-• Handrail: The top must be 900mm to 1100 mm from the floor or the pitch line.
-However, the rules are different if the stairs are 1000mm or wider, as this means there needs to be a handrail on both sides of the stairs.
+- Handrail: The top must be 900mm to 1100mm from the floor or pitch line.
+This varies if the stairs are 1000mm or wider, as a handrail is required on both sides of the stairs in these circumstances.

 Place (Accessibility)